 Shared care agreements

-If you ask GPs to review and sign a shared agreement (which would not be required for NHS care), or if the GP finds it necessary as part of your treatment to write to your private specialist, this is not an NHS service and therefore a letter fee is chargeable to the patient.
+If you need your GP to review and sign a shared agreement (something which would not be required for NHS care), or if the GP finds it necessary as part of your treatment to write to your private specialist, this is not an NHS service and therefore a letter fee is chargeable to the patient.

 Certain tests are available to your primary care clinician to organise for you if the result will make a medically relevant difference to your treatment.